 Preventing injury is the best way to make sure that opioid use disorder never starts.

 3).
-Consider having naloxone at your workplace in case of emergencies.
+Consider keeping naloxone at your workplace in case of emergencies.

 Naloxone (brand names Narcan and Evzio) can save lives in the case of an overdose.

 4).
-Consider providing Workit Health as a benefit for your employees.
+Consider offering Workit Health as a benefit for your employees.

 We can help prevent addiction with our interactive, online courses based on the latest scientific evidence plus coaching, counseling, and medication if needed.